therecipe/qt/README.md

 **You will still need to install the desktop version for your host system first!**

+**But if you want to use the images only for CI, then you probably don't need to install the binding or Qt on the host.
+Simply installing and using `qtdeploy` should be enough.**

 #### Command line debugging

 You can export `QT_DEBUG=true` before "qtdeploying" your application to enable printing of the current function name at runtime.